iden3/circomlib/circuits/crypto/baby_jubjub/README.md

 	| ------------ | -------------  			|
 	| Twisted Edwards | `(5299619240641551281634865583518297030282874472190772894086521144482721001553, 16950150798460657717958625567821834550301663161624707787222815936182638968203)` |
 	| Montgomery | `(7117928050407583618111176421555214756675765419608405867398403713213306743542, 14577268218881899420966779687690205425227431577728659819975198491127179315626)` |

+- **Conversion maps**

+    It is possible to convert points from twisted Edwards to Montgomery form and viceversa using the following birational maps:

 ## Arithmetic on Baby Jubjub